ramkri123/ptp-asymmetric-authentication/draft-ramki-ptp-hardware-rooted-attestation-latest.md

 # Architecture Overview
 ## In‑band signed PTP extension
-PTP messages carry an attached attestation token for each signed event.
+PTP messages carry an attached signed token for each signed event.
 This mode preserves end‑to‑end integrity and provenance of PTP payloads (signature binds payload, PHC timestamp, nonce, seq, counter) while leaving confidentiality and in‑fabric correction semantics to the underlying network fabric.

 **Hardware‑rooted signing**: PTP endpoints (masters, slaves, boundary clocks) are provisioned with non‑exportable asymmetric keys in TPMs or HSMs.
 Each PTP event is signed using a Quote operation that includes a nonce and monotonic counter to prevent replay.
-The signer_id (e.g., key hash or certificate serial) is included in the attestation token to allow verifiers to fetch the corresponding public key and PCR profile from a registrar service.
+The signer_id (e.g., key hash or certificate serial) is included in the signed token to allow verifiers to fetch the corresponding public key and PCR profile from a registrar service.

 **Note**: In‑band attestation preserves integrity and provenance but does not provide confidentiality; PTP payloads remain visible to in‑path observers.

 ## PTP‑in‑HTTPS/MTLS encapsulation
 Native PTP bytes are framed inside persistent HTTPS/MTLS streams between endpoints.
-Attestation tokens are carried inside the same MTLS connection or out‑of‑band to a verifier.
-This prevents in‑path modification and adds confidentiality for timing payloads and attestation metadata.
+Signed tokens are carried inside the same MTLS connection or out‑of‑band to a verifier.
+This prevents in‑path modification and adds confidentiality for timing payloads and signed metadata.

 ## Signing Mechanism
 Endpoints MUST compute event_digest over the entire PTP message as transmitted, except for fields explicitly designated as mutable by IEEE 1588 (e.g., correction field).
 When PTP messages are encapsulated in HTTPS/MTLS, endpoints SHOULD sign the entire PTP message without exclusions, as no in‑path modification is permitted.